locustcloud/extension/media/walkthrough/07-har2locust.md

 ## Notes

 * HARs with **no entries** will produce an empty script.
 Make sure you capture real traffic.
-* The generated file is a starting point — you can tweak tasks, headers, or add assertions as needed.
+* The generated file is a starting point, you can tweak tasks, headers, or add assertions as needed.
 * You can keep both **hand-written** and **HAR-generated** files in your workspace and run either.

 ```

----